gradio-app/gradio/CONTRIBUTING.md

 bash scripts/install_test_requirements.sh
 ```

-* You can run gradio scripts in developer reload mode which will follow the changes in the gradio folder
+* You can run gradio scripts in developer reload mode which will watch for changes in the `gradio` folder and reload the app if changes are made.
 ```
 gradio-dev app.py
 ```